Gerald Louis Burke: The use of metals in orthopaedic surgery

 In his early research at the Los Angeles Orthopaedic Hospital and the Department of Physical Chemistry at the California Institute of Technology, Burke assembled a team of specialists focused on the use of metals in surgery, and his team's pioneering research was published in 1940.
-In "The Corrosion of Metals in Tissues", Burke and his team at Cal-Tech, together with John Norton Wilson, PhD, Dr.David Stevenson, and Emil Burcik (all of the Dept of Physical Chemistry) were the first to make a detailed analysis of the various metals attempted in surgical repairs.
+In "The Corrosion of Metals in Tissues", Burke and his team at Caltech, together with John Norton Wilson, PhD, Dr.David Stevenson, and Emil Burcik (all of the Dept of Physical Chemistry) were the first to make a detailed analysis of the various metals attempted in surgical repairs.
 The ideal in trauma surgery was to be able to fix broken bones with metal plates and screws.
 In personal correspondence at the time, Burke remarked that "It should be like fixing wooden furniture."
 However, the problem facing surgeons was that almost all metals in surgery result in horrendous corrosion and infection issues.